-If you get hurt on the job, you must report your injury to your employer as soon as possible.
-In the state of Pennslyvania, an injured worker must understand the 120-day rule for notifying his or her employer of any work injury.
+If you get hurt on the job, you must notify your injury to your employer as soon as possible.
+In the state of Pennsylvania, an injured worker must understand the 120-day rule of duty to notify his or her employer of any work injury.
 Under Pennsylvania’s workers’ compensation laws, an injured worker has to report his or her employer of the injury within 120 days of the injury.
 The clock starts ticking from the date of the injury.
 Failure to inform your job within this deadline will strip the injured worker of valuable compensation rights.

 Whom Do You Notify?